Become a Creator today!Start creating today - Share your story with the world!

 Speaker

-Wow, yeah, no, that's great.
+Wow.
+Yeah, no, that's great.
 I love all the insider information.
-We're going to have bring you all the ball and butts.
-I love this. ah but this man This man talks to every boxer, and you need to meet Skywalker, too, because y'all would have a networking bonanza.
+We're going to have bring you all the ball and buds.
+I love this. mom this man This man talks to every boxer.
+And you need to meet Skywalker, too, because y'all would have a networking bonanza.

 00:40:45